NATIONAL ZOO LOVERS DAY

 - The Vienna Zoo is the oldest existing zoo and was opened to the public in 1765.

-- The United State’s first public zoo, Central Park Zoo, opened in 1874 in New York.
+- The United State’s first zoo open to the public, Central Park Zoo, opened in 1864 in New York.

 - There are 350 zoos in the United States